 public virtual async Task<bool?> ShowDialogAsync(object rootModel, object context = null, IDictionary<string, object> settings = null)

-• rootModel refers to your ViewModel.
+refers to your ViewModel

-• context appears to refer to the View you want to associate with the ViewModel.
-In most case null is a good value.
-Caliburn.Micro will do the magic for you.
+you want to associate with the ViewModel.
+In most case null

-dynamic settings = new ExpandoObject();
+System.Mike!dynamic settings = new ExpandoObject();

 settings.WindowStartupLocation = WindowStartupLocation.CenterOwner;